 If this is your first time to try kale, you may want to start with the Russian variety or with baby kale.
 These will have a milder flavor.

-If you love other bitter greens, such as collard greens, turnip greens, or even mature spinach, you may love the more bitter varieties (curly and dinosaur) and the more mature kale.
+If you love other bitter greens, such as collard greens, turnip greens, or even mature spinach, you may love the more bitter varieties and the more mature kale.
+Mature curly kale tastes like bitter greens more than the milder young Russian kale.

 You can eat kale raw, cooked by itself, or added to many mixed dishes.
 Here are some ideas to get you started: